Brand Spotlight: Frövi

 What trends in workspace design do you think we’ll see coming through in the next year or so?

 We’ve gone open plan and we will go back slightly, not to cellular offices, but this whole zoning thing will be huge.
 We need a little bit of space now but in a new way.
 Also, there’s a lighter feel to the office, not just in colours — there’s a lot of muted tones coming back through, but there’s a lightness and elegance to products.
-There’s also a trend that we like in the office which was picked up on WGSN which is called ‘inflated forms’ which is big bulbous soft-looking, comfortable furniture.
+There’s also a trend that we like in the office which is called ‘inflated forms’ — big bulbous soft-looking, comfortable furniture.
 These are the two things we are actively looking at in-house.

 Which three words best describe Frövi?